atomisthq/docs/docs/user/index.md

 this capability, just add the desired Atomist CI webhook URL to your CI configuration.

+!!! note
     In the examples below, replace `TEAM_ID` with your Slack team ID.

 ### CircleCI